 Akurateco

-Payment Routing: The Ultimate Guide
+Payment Routing: The Ultimate Guide and Real-Life Best Practices

-6 min
+7 min

 What is payment routing?

 Payment routing is a technology that automatically chooses the most relevant payment provider for each transaction, contributing to the company’s revenue and transaction approval ratio.
 With advanced routing parameters, this technology replaced transaction processing prone to delays and declines on the payment processors’ side, internal limitations on certain types of transactions, their amount, blocked countries list, and other factors.
+It also enables card network optimization and supports multi-acquirer strategy for better authorization rates.

-There are two main types of payment routing businesses can rely on: static and dynamic.
+There are two main types of payment routing that businesses can rely on: static and dynamic.
 Let’s take a closer look at each of them.

 What is static payment routing?